romin-ebrahimi/optimal-trades/README.md

 ### Concept

 $X$ = input matrix of covariates <br>
-$y$ = target labels where $y \in \{0,1,2\} <br>
+$Y$ = matrix of target labels with elements $y_i \in \{0,1,2\}$ <br>
+$F$ = model approximating $P(Y|X)$ <br>
-$f$ = model approximating $P(y|X)$ <br>
+$F_k$ = model approximating $P(Y_k|X)$ <br>

 Assume we have some matrix $X$ of covariates that contain predictive information.
 The goal is to create a model that exploits this information to systematically place trades.
-Trading can be described using a three class sample space directly mapping to the three trading states of "short", "long", and "closed".
+Trading can be described using a three class sample space directly mapping to the three trading positions of "short", "long", and "closed".
 The labels
-$y$ representing these three states can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
-Optimizing the model and target labels while conditioning on the inputs can be done using a nontrivial version of Kadane's algorithm that accounts for trade frictions and "risk".
-Trade frictions consist of expected transaction costs and slippage.
+$Y$, representing these three states, can be generated from fixed duration returns, which have no guarantee of optimality, or directly optimizing the labels as part of the modeling process.
+Optimizing the model and target labels while conditioning on the inputs can be done using an algorithm that accounts for trade frictions and "risk".
+Where trade frictions account for both expected transaction costs and slippage.

-Given some risk constraint $k$ and expected trading frictions, the algorithm maximizes risk adjusted returns.
-The optimal solution for $y$ given by $y_k$ can change depending on this chosen risk constraint.
-For each solution $y_k$, a model
+Given some risk constraint $r_k$ and the expected trade frictions, the algorithm maximizes returns.
+In this context, "risk" can be a measure of dispersion or some approximation of tail risk.
+The optimal solution for $Y$ given by $Y_k$ can change depending on this chosen constraint.
+For each solution $Y_k$, a model
-$f$ can be fitted to approximate the probabilistic relationship between $X$ and
+$F_k$ can be fitted to approximate the probabilistic relationship between $X$ and
-$y_k$.
-Then the estimated probabilies $P(y_k|X)$ can be used to evaluate the expected performance using time series cross validation.
+$Y_k$.
+Then, the estimated probabilities $P(Y_k|X)$ can be used to evaluate the expected performance using time series cross validation.
+Among the canidate

-TODO: If volume time is used, then volume could be a proxy for risk exposure, maximizing risk adjusted returns is difficult.
-Taking the log makes the two components additive with a parameter for risk aversion.
-What is the risk constraint?

-### Algorithm
-Actual algorithm for solving this is a slightly more involved version of Kadane's algorithm, which is typically used for solving dynamic programming problems.
+$F_k(Y_k,X)$ solutions, there exists an optimal joint solution of a model and target labels $F^*(Y^*,X)$ conditioned on the input covariates.

 ### Code
 - **createEnv.sh** - bash script for creating virtual python environment.
 - **functions.py** - functions used for trade label optimization and testing.
 - **main.ipynb** - python notebook demonstrating usage and methodology.

+Within the `functions.py` module, the method `target_optimal` contains the algorithm for optimizing the labels.
+This can be used generate the different potential solutions given input target constraints.
+Then, the optimal model can be found using time series cross validation.